ncatlab/nlab-content/pages/5/0/4/0/405/content.md

 #### Cartesian cubes with connections and reversals

-[Buchholtz and Morehouse (2017)](#BuchholtzMorehouse2017) consider the cube categories with symmetries, diagonals, connections, and reversals (on top of faces and degenerecies) given by the Lawvere theories of [[De Morgan algebras]], [[Kleene algebras]], and [[Boolean algebras]], the differences between them being in the equational theory of morphisms.
+[Buchholtz and Morehouse (2017)](#BuchholtzMorehouse2017) consider the cube categories with symmetries, diagonals, connections, and reversals (on top of faces and degeneracies) given by the Lawvere theories of [[De Morgan algebras]], [[Kleene algebras]], and [[Boolean algebras]], the differences between them being in the equational theory of morphisms.

 The Kleene cube category is the choice that makes the evident functor $\Box \to Top$ faithful.
 The De Morgan cube category is used in the model of [[cubical type theory]] of [Cohen, Coquand, Huber & Mörtberg (2015)](#CohenCoquandHuberMoertberg2017), but the construction also works with Kleene and Boolean cubes.